Fomode3D/Documentation-1/docs/source/developers/create-accounts.rst

 .. note::
     To create an account on a ``Local Testnet``, a ``development key`` must already be imported in your wallet.
-    How to do this you can find `here <development-wallet-configuration.html#step-6-import-the-development-key>`_.
+    You can learn how to do this `here <development-wallet-configuration.html#step-6-import-the-development-key>`_.

-To create test accounts use following commands:
+To create test accounts use the following commands:

 .. code-block:: console

     $ remcli create account rem alice PUBLIC_KEY
     $ remcli create account rem bob PUBLIC_KEY

-It will return something like:
+This will return something like:

 .. code-block:: console